edicury/terraform-nested-resources/README.md

 npm i
 node main.js --path path/subpath/api/{proxy}+ // Put as many resources as you wish.
 ```
+Now you can edit your main.tf file created at the root of the repo.

 # Apply with Terraform
 ```sh